kenneth-ge/Substitution-Algebra/Problems/Problem 13.md

 | 13          | ABCCC       |
 | 14          | BBCCC       |

-To find others, feel free to experiment!
+To find other possible Roman numeral arrangements, feel free to experiment!

 For larger numbers, we can actually turn these letters into digits, where A = 0, B = 1, and C = 2.
 That way, AAAAA = 00000, AAAAB = 00001, etc.